 Projects

-This is where I keep the longer-running projects: what I am trying to solve, what keeps breaking, and what I am learning as the architecture evolves.
+What I am building, what keeps breaking, and what I am learning as the architecture evolves.

 Active project